cocos/cocos-docs/en/advanced-topics/data-storage.md

 var userData=JSON.parse(encrypt.decrypt(cipherText,secretkey,256));
 ```

-**Notice** Data encryption cannot guarantee the safety of user profile data.
+**Note**: Data encryption cannot guarantee the safety of user profile data.
 If you want to make sure it's not hackable please load and save data with a secured server.